refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 />
 ```

 The `resourceNameOrRouteName` prop is now deprecated in favor of the `resource` prop.
 You can pass the name or identifier of the resource while using it.
-For legacy router users, the `route` can also be used.
+For legacy router users, the `route` prop can also be used.

 ```diff
 <CreateButton